lxhelmer/ruuturetki/README.md

 - After each round the location of the guess relative to the answer is shown.
 - Guess is done by selecting a position on a picker map.
 - There are five rounds per game and the user has the ability to skip a round forfiting any potential points from that round.
-- Maximum score for the round is 10 000 with maximum game score 50 000.
+- Maximum score for a round is 10 000 and a maximum game score is 50 000.

 ![img](https://github.com/lxhelmer/ruuturetki/blob/main/ruuturetki-frontend/images/game_screen_info.png)